NHSDigital/screening-design-history/app/posts/manage-breast-screening/2024/12/understanding-the-challenges-in-breast-screening.md

 ## Alpha

-Our Alpha will explore a digital screening journey through a UI prototype, focusing on higher quality data capture and structured workflow.
+Our alpha will explore a digital screening journey through a UI prototype, focusing on higher quality data capture and structured workflow.
 The prototype will cover the first screening mammogram appointment and the subsequent image reading process (to assess the mammogram images and reach a diagnosis).

 We are looking to explore the following areas: